Going the distance

-We’re setting a new standard for air purity and taking special precautions to keep everyone healthy, including providing face masks to customers and adopting a low-touch service approach.
+In addition to flying all nonstop routes so you spend less time in airports, we’re setting a new standard for air purity and taking special precautions to keep everyone healthy, including requiring our customers and crew members to wear face coverings and adopting a low-touch service approach.

-- We’ve begun providing customers with a complimentary health and safety kit upon boarding.
-As supplies are delivered over the next couple of weeks, we will have them available for each and every customer.
-Each kit includes a single-use face mask, disposable gloves (non-latex) and two sanitizing wipes.
+- We provide a complimentary health and safety kit to every customer upon boarding.
+Each kit includes a single-use face mask and two sanitizing wipes.

 - The air quality on our planes exceeds HEPA standards thanks to our VOC (volatile organic compound) filters, which remove additional organic compounds.
 On average, cabin air is changed every three minutes through a continuous flow of fresh and VOC-filtered air.